 Most of the people thinks False Ashoka(nettilingam) as saraca asoca but these two are different.
 False ashoka can not be used for medicine purpose.
-You can easily differentiate between two variety of tree easily using following atribute.
+You can easily differentiate between two variety of the tree easily using the following atribute.

 - Ashoka fruits looks like broad beans containing multiple seeds while false ashoka fruits are small spherical and contains only one seeds.

 - Ashoka tree are small in length while false ashoka length is higher.